 Dr King’ori has been very keen on having conversations on the gospel sector.
-It has been one of my assignments at Kenya Media Recaps and Critiques to cover the show, and the first Wicked Edition episode I watched was about the gospel music industry.
+It has been one of my assignments at Kenya Critic Kenya to cover the show, and the first Wicked Edition episode I watched was about the gospel music industry.

-This time he decided to go for another issue — tithing and preachers.
-This is something that is always controversial to anyone who is very particular.
-Kingori went on to state this before he even went to go on exploring the show.
+This time, he decided to go for another issue — tithing and preachers.
+This is something that is always controversial.
+Dr King’ori went on to state this at the onset of the show.

 This was done through the backlash that Rev Kathy Kiuna has faced due to her position on Christians and tithing.
 Rev Kathy and her husband Alan have been leaning towards the prosperity gospel.
 The importance of tithes and offerings has been debated for a long time.

-The guest of the show did a good job representing the alternative facts on the show.
+The guest of the show did a good job representing the alternative facts.
 Pastor Kuria aka Man Kush, the pastor-cum-comedian, was all about demystifying pastors.

 Pastor Kuria is a very forthright and honest pastor, one of the very few who tell it as it and make sure they have had fun while they are at it.